kggold4/sw_systems_2_hw1/README.md

 ## How to use:

-By given number with lenth og 8 digits and contains numbers in range of 1-4, the function snoman will generate a string represents snowman by this code.
+By given number with lenth of 8 digits that contains numbers in range of 1-4, the function snoman will generate a string represents snowman by this code.

 ## for example:
 * for the code: ```11114411``` the snowman function will return: